YuanDaoze/GUI-Agents-Paper-List/update_template_or_data/update_readme_template.md

-# Awesome GUI Agent Paper List: Comprehensive Paper Repository on GUI Agents.
+# Awesome GUI Agent Paper List

 This paper list covers a variety of papers related to GUI Agents, such as:
 - GUI Understanding